 2006 A global perspective on positioning European railways.
 FAV Newsletter [Forschungs- und Anwendungsverbund Verkehrssystemtechnik, Berlin] No. 10, p.
 2.

-2006 Identifying the key factors for long-term sustainability.
+Identifying the key factors for long-term sustainability.
 Railway Gazette International, Vol. 162, pp. 529-530, 533-534, and 536.
 It attracted editorial endorsement, The engine of change, on p.
 483.

 2003 Why heavy haul?
 Learning from the cost-effectiveness of heavy axle loads in South Africa.
-Proceedings of the Interactive Conference "Heavy Haul: The solution for Europe's future?"
-Paris, France: European Rail Research Institute, International Union of Railways, & Union of European Railway Industries.
+Proceedings of the Interactive Conference “Heavy Haul: The solution for Europe’s future?”
+Paris, France: European Rail Research Institute, International Union of Railways, and Union of European Railway Industries.

 2002 Integrated ECP braking plus distributed power: From business case to strategic context.
 Meeting of the South African Society for Railway Engineering.
 Esselen Park, Gauteng, South Africa.

 2001 Strategies for freight train integrated ECP braking plus distributed power.
-Proceedings of the Fifth World Congress on Railway Research [CD-ROM].
-Cologne, Germany.
+Proceedings of the 5th World Congress on Railway Research [CD-ROM].Cologne, Germany.

 1999 Early 2000s railway technology for Africa.
 In AfricaRail '99.
 Johannesburg, South Africa: AIC Conferences.

 1997 Industrial Age meets Information Age: Heavy haul as freight railway survival strategy.
-Proceedings of the Sixth International Heavy Haul Railway Conference, Vol. 1, pp. 7-21.
+Proceedings of the 6th International Heavy Haul Railway Conference, Vol. 1, pp. 7-21.
 Cape Town, South Africa: International Heavy Haul Association.

 1995 Transformation issues in positioning a commercialising organisation in a globally exposed environment.
-With Dr. Pieter W. A. Möller.
+Co-author Dr. Pieter W. A. Möller.
 Abstracts of the International Conference on Management in Africa, pp. 72-73.
 Pretoria, South Africa: University of Pretoria.

 1994 Some relations of corporate strategy content to organizational environment by comparing a capital-intensive service industry across selected societies.
 Doctoral dissertation, University of Pretoria.
 Dissertation Abstracts International, Vol. 55(5), p.
 1336-A.